 In dogs, the caval syndrome (dirofilarial hemoglobinuria) results partly from large numbers of heartworms relocating to the cavae and right atrioventricular junction, interfering with tricuspid valve function.
-Caval syndrome occurs rarely in cats because infections are usually light; however, even one or two worms may cause tricuspid regurgitation and resultant heart murmur.
+Caval syndrome occurs rarely in cats because infections are usually light; however, even one or two worms may cause tricuspid regurgitation and resultant heart murmur (Bowman and Atkins, 2009).

 Arterial intimal proliferation resembling the characteristic heartworm arteritis found in dogs also develops in the major lobar and peripheral pulmonary arteries of cats.
 Because heartworm infections in cats usually have a small number of worms and are of relatively short duration, these lesions are localized and ordinarily fail to cause sufficient obstruction to produce clinically significant pulmonary hypertension.
 Consequently, right ventricular hypertrophy and right heart failure are less common in heartworm-infected cats than in dogs.
-Even when narrowing of a lumen is compounded by worm-induced thrombosis, bronchopulmonary collateral circulation usually is adequate to prevent infarction of the lung.
+Even when narrowing of a lumen is compounded by worm-induced thrombosis, bronchopulmonary collateral circulation usually is adequate to prevent infarction of the lung (Dillon et al, 1995).